 Over and above those mentioned above, the Section 80C deduction list also includes payments made towards the senior citizen savings scheme and Sukanya Samriddhi Yojana.

-Who Can Claim Deductions Under Section 80C?
+Who Can Claim Deductions under Section 80C?

-How to Avail of Tax Deductions Under Section 80C?
+How to Avail of Tax Deductions under Section 80C?

 If you wish to claim a deduction under 80C, you can do so by filling in the details in your ITR-1.
-If you have made investments in any of the tax-saving instruments specified under Section 80C of the Income Tax Act, you can claim deductions by entering details related to these investments in your ITR form.
-Premiums paid towards life insurance policies, investments made in PPR, EPF, VPF, equity-linked saving schemes, National Savings Certificates, Senior Citizens’ Savings Schemes and Sukanya Samriddhi Yojna and payments made towards Home Loan principal repayment and stamp duty and registration charges are all covered under Section 80C.
-However, you must mention the detail of each payment made towards these investments in your ITR form to be able to claim tax deductions under Section 80C.
+If you have made investments in any of the tax-saving instruments specified under Section 80C of the Income Tax Act, 1961, you can claim deductions by entering details related to these investments in your ITR form.
+Premiums paid towards life insurance policies, investments made in PPR, EPF, VPF, equity-linked saving schemes, National Savings Certificates, Senior Citizens’ Savings Schemes and Sukanya Samriddhi Yojna, and payments made towards Home Loan principal repayment and stamp duty and registration charges are all covered under Section 80C.
+However, you must mention the details of each payment made towards these investments in your ITR form to be able to claim tax deductions under Section 80C.

 Also Read: Types of ITR Forms

-How Much can be Claimed Under Section 80C?
+How Much Can be Claimed under Section 80C?

 One can claim up to a maximum of Rs.1.5 Lakh by way of the various investments mentioned under Section 80C.
-In other words, the maximum limit for deductions under 80C is Rs.1.5 Lakh.

-Can Deductions Under 80C be Claimed for Home Loan Renovation/Repair?
+Can Deductions under 80C be Claimed for Home Loan Renovation/Repair?

 The payments made towards principal repayment can be claimed under Section 80C only if the Home Loan funds are used for buying or constructing a property.
-If you take a loan to renovate or refurbish an old property, you won’t be able to claim any tax deductions on payments made towards principal repayment.
+If you take a loan to renovate or refurbish an old property, you would not be able to claim any tax deductions on payments made towards principal repayment.

 What are the Sub-Sections of Section 80C?